infominer33/infominer33.github.io/README.md

 Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)

-My aim: Create content of the highest quality, relating complex subjects in a concise fashion—supplying essential details, with plenty of references for further study.
+My aim: Create content of the highest quality, relating complex subjects in a concise fashion—supplying essential details, with quality resources for additional study.

 ## Infominer
 <img src="infominer.png" align="right" width="225" height="200">